lappis-unb/rasa-ptbr-boilerplate/README.md

 class respond
   constructor: (@interaction) ->
   process: (msg) =>
-    type = @interaction.type?.toLowerCase() or 'random'
-    switch type
-      when 'block'
-        @interaction.answer.forEach (line) ->
-          message = msgVariables line, msg
-          msg['send'] message
-      when 'random'
-        message = stringElseRandomKey @interaction.answer
-        message = msgVariables message, msg
-        msg['send'] message
+    sendMessages(stringElseRandomKey(@interaction.answer), msg)

 module.exports = respond
 ```

 It's base constructor is the `@interaction` node so you can have access to all attributes inside an interaction just using `@interaction.attribute`.
 Here you can parse texts, call APIs, read files, access databases, and everything else you need.
+You may want to use the function `stringElseRandomKey` to get a random element of a list, if it's parameter is a list, and use the function `sendMessages` to send messages to an user.

 #### Logistic Regression Classifier